Time to Write: The Stories We Tell

 In this receptive mode is where great writing begins.
 It all comes down to this: what stories do you want to tell?
 What whispers to you in those quiet moments, when the last thing on your mind is writing and words?
 When you’re caught up washing dishes or on the edge of falling asleep, when the chaos in your external world makes you wish you were somewhere else with a pencil or keyboard?

 Stories we need to tell are already inside of us.
 They come from us, not to us.
 Seems like a technicality, a play on words, but it really isn’t.
 Learning to listen to your creative soul and leaning in directs your storytelling.
 This voice may have a foundation in what you read, what interests you, your life experiences, or something that seems completely random, but what always holds true is that it is seeking expansion.
 Stories want to be felt, thought, sensed (different from feeling, as it is a more direct sensation), shared in the world.
 Stories do not want to be seen as a random idea or two plucked from the sky, they want to be discovered as a result of the writer sinking into the flow of words around them.
 If writing becomes a chore, the story becomes just a product.

 Questions for consideration as you begin to tell your story:

-- What stories bubbling inside of you?
+- What story is/stories are bubbling inside of you?

 - What is it about writing that you love?